sancsaha/CS5344/README.md

 - **TextBlob:** A library for processing textual data, including sentiment analysis.
 - **TfidfVectorizer:** A scikit-learn library for converting text data to a TF-IDF matrix.

 Please make sure to install these dependencies before running the script.
-You can install them using the following command:

-## Tasks Performed: